coding-pirates-hillerod/.github/profile/README.md

 # Hi there 👋
-Welcome to thee GitHub organization for Coding Pirates Hillerød.
+Welcome to the GitHub organization for Coding Pirates Hillerød.

 The thought behind this organization is to provide a place for members of Coding Pirates Hillerød to collaborate and share code, thoughts, instructual guides and what not for everything related to our branch of Coding Pirates